 To protect jobs, companies can temporarily reduce or eliminate employees‘ working hours.

 Employers must notify the canton in writing of their intention to apply short-time work at least 10 days prior to implementation.
 Employees do not need to take any specific steps.
 The canton checks to make sure the short-time work is lawful and determines whether it is really conducive to protecting jobs.

 The employer must obtain written consent from the employees for short-time work.
-They have the right to reject compensation for short-time work, in which case the employer must continue to pay full wages, as specified in the employment contract.
+They have the right to reject short-time work, in which case the employer must continue to pay full wages, as specified in the employment contract.

 Engineer, 1 child eligible for benefits

 Insured income: CHF 7,810

 (Broadly speaking, insured wages are the wages from which AHV contributions were deducted.
 The 13th months’ pay is included, while work-related expenses are not.)

 |A. Short-term work 50% working hours||

 80% of 50% (compensation for reduced hours)

 plus child and education allowances, as when working full hours.